 Let’s return to supplements.

-There is not enough evidence to recommend supplementation as a hair loss treatment, and too much of certain nutrients can also harm your hair1.
+There is not enough evidence to recommend supplementation as a hair loss treatment, and too much of certain nutrients can also harm your hair.

-Over-supplementation of selenium, vitamin A and vitamin E has been linked to hair loss1,2.
+Over-supplementation of selenium, vitamin A and vitamin E has been linked to hair loss.

 Speak with your Registered Dietitian if you are considering starting a supplement.

 If you have concerns about your hair loss, book an appointment with your doctor or dermatologist.